 This month the Co-Publishers of RDA released RDA Essentials by Thomas Brenndorfer, librarian at Guelph (Ont.)
 Public Library.
 The book is concise to RDA cataloging, and, in order to better introduce users to the terrific resource, ALA Publishing is offering a free webinar led by Mr. Brenndorfer on Thursday, May 26 at 1:00 pm (CDT; UTC -5).
 The webinar will highlight the book's features and illustrate best practices for using it in your work.
 Mr.

 In the past six months two new translations (Finnish and Italian) and a new set of policy statements (Finnish SKLs) have been added to RDA Toolkit, bringing the total of toolkit translations to five and policy statements documents to five.
 Of course this means more colorful icons popping up in the RDA display.

-A new release of RDA Toolkit was published on May 14, 2013.
-When there is a new release for RDA Toolkit, it is made on the second Tuesday of the month.
-Releases typically contain updates to content and metadata, enhancements to RDA Toolkit functionality, and fixes to existing bugs.
+A new release of RDA Toolkit was published on April 12, 2016.
+When there is a new release for RDA Toolkit, it is typically made on the second Tuesday of the month.
+Releases typically contain changes to content and metadata, enhancements to RDA Toolkit functionality, and fixes to existing bugs.
 You can subscribe to our RSS development feed to get notification of releases.